Senior Associate 1

 Identify and report any discr...read more

-Q2.
-What are the position and cash reconciliation and what are the position break which doesn't affect the cash rec and vice a versa?
+Q. What are position and cash reconciliation, and what are the position breaks that don't affect cash reconciliation and vice versa?

 Position and cash reconciliation involves comparing the positions and cash balances to ensure accuracy.